jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 - and more

 NOTE: order of the command line arguments is **IMPORTANT**!
 In our example, if we want to assign our sample name to the variable `sample`, we must list it as the first command line argument because `$1` means that the first command line argument will be assigned to the variable `sample`.

-* be more clear about where the command line arguments

 For our sample script, the arguments will be written after the script like this:
 ```bash